Gabinou/tnecs/README.md

 The systems iterate over the entities that have a user-defined set of components, inclusively or exclusively, in phases.
 Phases are user-defined ```uint8_t```.
 System execution order is first-come first-served by default.
-Systems are inclusive by default, meaning that they run over entities with additional components to the system's.

-## To Do
-- Save system names.

 ## Installation
 Add ```tnecs.c``` and ```tnecs.h``` to your source code.